htcondor/htcondor/docs/admin-manual/monitoring.rst

     ClassAds, make the metric name an expression that is unique to each type.
 The default ``AggregateGroup`` would be set accordingly.
-Note that the assumption is still that the result is a pool-wide metric, so by default it is associated with the *condor\_collector* daemon’s host.
-To group by machine and publish the result into the Ganglia page associated with each machine, make the ``AggregateGroup`` contain the machine name and override the default ``Machine`` attribute to be the daemon’s machine name, rather than the *condor\_collector* daemon’s machine name.
+Note that the assumption is still that the result is a pool-wide metric, so by default it is associated with the *condor\_collector* daemon's host.
+To group by machine and publish the result into the Ganglia page associated with each machine, make the ``AggregateGroup`` contain the machine name and override the default ``Machine`` attribute to be the daemon's machine name, rather than the *condor\_collector* daemon's machine name.
  Machine
     The name of the host associated with this metric.
 If configuration variable ``GANGLIAD_DEFAULT_MACHINE``